fluzzi/connpy/README.md

 ```

 ## Connection manager
+### Privacy Policy

+Connpy is committed to protecting your privacy.
+Our privacy policy explains how we handle user data:

+- **Data Access**: Connpy accesses data necessary for managing remote host connections, including server addresses, usernames, and passwords.
+This data is stored locally on your machine and is not transmitted or shared with any third parties.
+- **Data Usage**: User data is used solely for the purpose of managing and automating SSH and Telnet connections.
+- **Data Storage**: All connection details are stored locally and securely on your device.
+We do not store or process this data on our servers.
+- **Data Sharing**: We do not share any user data with third parties.

+### Google Integration

+Connpy integrates with Google services for backup purposes:

+- **Configuration Backup**: The app allows users to store their device information in the app configuration.
+This configuration can be synced with Google services to create backups.
+- **Data Access**: Connpy only accesses its own files and does not access any other files on your Google account.
+- **Data Usage**: The data is used solely for backup and restore purposes, ensuring that your device information and configurations are safe and recoverable.
+- **Data Sharing**: Connpy does not share any user data with third parties, including Google.
+The backup data is only accessible by the user.

+For more detailed information, please read our [Privacy Policy](https://connpy.gederico.dynu.net/fluzzi32/connpy/src/branch/main/PRIVATE_POLICY.md).

 ### Features
     - You can generate profiles and reference them from nodes using @profilename so you dont
       need to edit multiple nodes when changing password or other information.